Tree planting program

 Image above: The first of at least 30,000 trees for North East Link have started being planted – well ahead of major construction starting in 2021.

-The North East Link Project is delivering one of the largest tree planting programs for a major infrastructure project in Victoria.
+The North East Link Project is delivering one of the largest ever tree planting programs for a major infrastructure project in Victoria.

-Well before major construction begins, we’re already planting new trees at Simpson Barracks in Yallambie and Belle Vue Primary School in Balwyn North.
+Well before major construction begins, we’re already planting new trees at Simpson Barracks in Yallambie and at Belle Vue Primary School in Balwyn North.